Master’s Degree Policies

 All students must be registered in the last semester of their program.
 Any student who does not attend Northeastern University for a period of one year will be required to apply for readmission.

 No more than 8 credit hours (6 credit hours for students in the music industry leadership program) of electives may be taken outside of CAMD.
 Any additional non–CAMD elective hours will not count toward the degree.

-Only those students who are registered in degree programs are eligible for awards.
+Students who are registered in degree programs are eligible for a CAMD Graduate Student Scholarship (GSS).
 Award recipients will receive an official award letter from CAMD graduate studies.
 Pay attention to this letter as it is an official contract that should be read carefully.
 Graduate Student Scholarships (GSS) are contingent on satisfactory academic progress toward the degree and meeting department-specific guidelines.
 Recipients must be in full-time status and be registered for a minimum of 8 semester hours.
 Receipt of financial support administered by CAMD graduate studies requires that all students receiving awards must maintain a 3.000 cumulative GPA.
 Students whose cumulative GPA is below 3.000 will be placed on academic probationary status and are not eligible to receive the award while on probation.
 The GSS can be reactivated by raising the cumulative GPA to 3.000 in the subsequent semester; students who do not meet the minimum GPA requirement at the end of the next semester cannot receive additional probationary periods.

 Leave of Absence